spaCy Internals: Rules-based rules!

 This line translates as “match tokens where the lowercased form is equal to

-Now, if we want to match the term natural language processing
+Now, if we want to match the term natural language processing, a common

 mistake is to write a pattern like the one below.
 It won’t match anything in our